smhurf/lewagon_challenges/03-Maths/01/03-predict-tips/README.md

 In this challenge, we try to give you a better intuition of how to use these tools through a "real" situation.
 The goal of this exercise is to make use of the functions we implemented in the previous sections and predict the tips waiters receive depending on different parameters.

 ## 1. Check the data
 Before trying to create a model or start to solve any problem it's always a good idea to analyse the data (check the columns, the type of values, plot some beautiful graphs).
+Open your Notebook :

 `jupyter notebook`